ATLFlight/ATLFlightDocs/DSPAL.md

 # DSPAL

-The DSP Abstraction Layer (DSPAL) provides a mostly POSIX compliant interface to ease the porting of code from Linux or another posix compliant OS to the Hexagon DSP.
+The DSP Abstraction Layer (DSPAL) provides a mostly POSIX compliant interface to ease the porting of code from Linux or another POSIX compliant OS to the Hexagon DSP.

 ## Using DSPAL